-- "Stepdown Date" means the earlier to occur of (i) the May 2014 distribution date and (ii) the first date on which the outstanding principal amount of the class A notes have been reduced to zero. - "Trigger Event" means, on any distribution date (i) while any of the class A notes are outstanding, that the outstanding principal balance of the class A and class B notes, after giving effect to distributions to be made on that distribution date, exceeds the Pool Balance plus the reserve account balance as of the end of the related collection period or (ii) if there has not been an optional purchase or sale of the trust student loans through an auction after the Pool Balance falls below 10% of the Initial Pool Balance. - "Trust Parity Percentage" means, for any distribution date, the fraction, expressed as a percentage, equal to (a) the sum of the Pool Balance as of the end of the immediately preceding collection period, and all amounts on deposit in the capitalized interest account, minus the amount, if any, by which the Specified Reserve Account Balance exceeds the amount on deposit in the reserve account, each measured after all distributions have been made on such distribution date, divided by (b) the aggregate outstanding principal balance of the notes as of such distribution date after all distributions have been made on such distribution date.
+- "Stepdown Date" means the earlier to occur of (i) the November 2013 distribution date and (ii) the first date on which the outstanding principal amount of the class A notes have been reduced to zero. - "Trigger Event" means, on any distribution date (i) while any of the class A notes are outstanding, that the outstanding principal balance of the class A notes, after giving effect to distributions to be made on that distribution date, exceeds the Pool Balance plus the reserve account balance as of the end of the related collection period or (ii) if there has not been an optional purchase or sale of the trust student loans through an auction after the Pool Balance falls below 10% of the Initial Pool Balance.